How to Remove Oil From Car Paint

 Can Professional Paint Correction Remove Oil Paint from Car Body?

 To have your car’s paint professionally corrected, it is necessary to know the color code of your car.
-This will help in determining what chemical is needed for paint correction.
+This will help determine what chemical is needed for paint correction.
 A good detailer will always ask you, no matter how experienced they may be.

 If anything gets stuck on the clay, rinse off before continuing.
 Once you’ve worked all over the surface of your vehicle using this technique, go back over any spots where there was still dirt or residue left behind by gently wiping down again with more rubbing alcohol-soaked clay.
 We hope this blog post on how to remove oil from car paint has been helpful.
 If you have any questions or want to know more, then feel free to comment below!